-For more than fifty years, the Department of Pediatrics has maintained a residency training program in general pediatrics that provides residents with a strong foundation in primary care pediatrics, acute care medicine, and subspecialties.
+For more than eighty years, the Department of Pediatrics has maintained a residency training program in general pediatrics that provides residents with a strong foundation in primary care pediatrics, acute care medicine, and subspecialties.

 Our collegial environment allows a "hands on" approach with a high faculty to resident ratio.
 Due to the large catchment area served by the Department, residents directly care for patients with a vast array of medical problems, from common primary care issues to the most unique subspecialty conditions.
 Residents are actively involved in varied learning experiences such as resident run journal clubs, research and pathophysiology conferences, case-based ambulatory care and subspecialty conferences, daily rounds with faculty, weekly grand rounds, and regular discourse with visiting professors.

 Our all-encompassing curriculum has successfully prepared residents for careers in primary care and for fellowship training.
 We achieve this through direct patient care, interactive conferences, and resident presentations.
 Our residents receive didactic education in two formats: face-to-face and online.
 Our residents have protected time every Thursday morning for conferences.
 In addition, residents rotating in the outpatient clinic, the adolescent clinic, and the newborn nursery have interactive sessions three times a week.
 Our innovative online curriculum covers every pediatric subspecialty and allows the residents to work through material at his or her pace.